 The only hitch in this method is that there is also a little dipper, Ursa Minor.
 To further complicate things, Polaris, the North Star forms part of the handle of the little dipper.
 It is therefore important that you find the right dipper.
 You will spend a frustrating night if you are erroneously navigating by the Little Dipper.
 Enter the lovely Cassiopeia.
 Cassiopeia consists of five stars arranged like a large W that has been tipped over onto it's side.
 Cassiopeia and the Big Dipper are across from one another in the northern sky.
 As a matter of fact, they rotate counterclockwise around Polaris.
 If you draw a mental line from the center point of Cassiopeia's W, and a mental line from the pointing stars of the Big Dipper, they will meet at the North Star.
 Now simply draw a mental line straight down from the North Star, and that will be the north pole.

-Southern Hemisphere: In the Southern Hemisphere it is completely different.
-There is no star bright enough over the southern pole to be easily recognizable as a Southern Star.
-For this reason we use the Southern Cross or Crux as a sign post pointing us in a general southerly direction.
+Southern Hemisphere: While not exactly simple, star navigation in the northern hemisphere is at least straight forward.
+In the Southern Hemisphere howver, it is completely different.
+There is not a stationary star bright enough over the southern pole to be easily recognizable as a Southern Star.
+For this reason the Southern Cross or "Crux" is used as a sign post pointing us in a "general southerly" direction.
 The Southern Cross consists of 5 stars.
 Its four brightest stars form a cross which tilts to one side.
 The stars of the longer side are the pointing stars.
-To determine South, imagine a distance five times the distance between these stars, and the point where this imaginary line ends is the general direction of South.
-Look down to the horizon from this imaginary point and select a landmark to steer by.
-Back To Navigation Menu I drew the illustration of the watch method.
-I then started the others, but thought better of it, and got out my copy of the US Army Survival Manual for the remaining three illustrations.
+To determine South, imagine a distance five times the distance between these stars, and the point where this imaginary line ends in the night sky is the general direction of South.
+Look down to the horizon from this imaginary point and select a landmark by which to steer.